-- (1) An authorised person may, by giving a compliance notice to the owner of land, require the owner to take specified action to control declared local pests. - (2) The specified action may include 1 or more of the following actions- - (a) destroy declared local pests on the land; - (b) minimise the risk of an outbreak of declared local pests on the land; - (c) prevent or minimise seeding or reproduction by declared local pests; - (d) contain infestation by declared local pests within a localised area; - (e) reduce the density or extent of infestation by declared local pests; - (f) remove harbour provided to declared local pests. - (3) The notice may require the repetition of a specified action at stated intervals or on the reappearance of the declared local pest within a specified period.
+- (1) An authorised person may, by giving a compliance notice7 to the owner of landa property, require the owner8 to take specified action to control declared local pests. - (2) The specified action may include 1 or more of the following actions- - (a) destroy declared local pests on the landproperty; - (b) minimise the risk of an outbreak of declared local pests on the landproperty; - (c) prevent or minimise seeding or reproduction by declared local pests; - (d) contain infestation by declared local pests within a localised area; - (e) reduce the density or extent of infestation by declared local pests; - (f) remove harbour provided to declared local pests.